 Bali, in today’s Indonesia, an island strongly influenced by Hindu culture from the first century CE.
-An Indian-style caste-system was put in place, although it was vastly simplified.
+Unusually for Southeast Asia, an Indian-style caste-system was in place here, although it was vastly simplified.
 Hinduism is practiced in Bali to this day but it is combined with many Buddhist beliefs and indigenous religious practices.

-The spread of the idea of the caste system illustrates the logic.
-Although the local rulers often were keen on the idea of castes, they were not, with the exception of Bali, able to impose the system on society at large.
+But it was rarely the case that Indian cultural practices were taken over in their entirety.
+Rather, they were adopted and then adapted to suit local needs.
+For example: although the local rulers often were keen on the idea of castes, they were not, with the exception of Bali, able to impose the system on society at large.
 In the Khmer kingdom, for example, the caste system was only implemented within the temple compound of Angkor Wat itself.
 Clearly this way of organizing social relations, with its many fine-tuned gradations between social classes and professional groups, fit badly in societies where next to everybody was a farmer.
-This also shows that there were limits to how far Indian cultural references would spread.
+This also shows that there were limits to how far Indian cultural references could spread.
 In many cases, it was only the local elite that was thoroughly steeped in Hinduism.

-Religious syncretism was further facilitated by the fact that neither Hinduism nor Buddhism were monotheistic faiths.
-A religion with one omnipotent god will always reject the possibility of there being other competing divinities and as a result the religions in question have problems coexisting peacefully.
-For Buddhism and Hinduism there were no such problems, and both religions happily borrowed references from each other.
-The fact that both put more emphasis on religious practices than on beliefs also facilitated matters.
-The doctrines of the respective creeds mattered far less than the rituals which their adherents carried out.
-While doctrines often come into conflict, practices and rituals are far easier to combine.
-Thus you could be a Buddhist part of the day, or part of your life, and a Hindu the rest of the time.
-Or, more likely, you were unlikely to make a sharp distinction between the two religions in the first place.
+This mixing of religions was further facilitated by the fact that neither Hinduism nor Buddhism are monotheistic faiths.
+A religion with only one, omnipotent, god will always reject the possibility of there being other competing divinities and as a result the deity in question has problems accepting claims put forward by other gods.
+For Buddhism and Hinduism, however, there were no such problems, and both religions happily borrowed references from each other.
+You could be a Buddhist part of the day, or part of your life, and a Hindu the rest of the time.
+Or, more likely, you simply not make sharp distinction between the two.

 The Mughal empire

 Between the tenth and the twelfth centuries CE, another great wave of invasions swept down on northern parts of the Indian sub-continent.
-These peoples were nomads from Central Asia, often speakers of Turkish languages, and they were Muslim.
-Between 1206 and 1526, a Muslim regime — the Sultanate of Delhi — dominated much of northern India.
-However, the most important of the new wave of invaders were the Mughals.
+Once again it was a question of nomads coming from Central Asia, but this time around they were Muslim.
+Between 1206 and 1526, a Muslim regime — the Sultanate of Delhi — came to dominate much of northern India.
+However, the most important of the invaders were the Mughals.

 Humayun, 1508-1556, was Babur’s son.
 His name means “the lucky one,” but he was clearly quite inappropriately named.
-He lost the Mughal throne and was exiled to Iran, but reconquer it in 1555 with Persian support.
+He temporarily lost the Mughal throne and was exiled to Iran, but with Persian support he reconquered it in 1555.
 He died, only 48 years old, when falling down a staircase — according to one version, while running to get to Friday prayer on time.

 Jahangir, 1569-1627, was the oldest surviving son of Akbar’s and the fourth Mughal emperor.
 Jahangir means “conqueror of the world” and he tried his best to live up to his name, although to posterity he is more remembered for his active love life.
 The economy of the country remained strong and so did the Mughal administration.
 He too encouraged religious debates and tolerance of other faiths.

-As for the remaining 14 descendants in the line, they were less distinguished, even though the empire continued to expand — it reached its greatest extent in 1707.
-But by now it was clear that Mughals had overreached themselves.
+As for the remaining 14 descendants in the line, they were less distinguished, even though the empire continued to expand — it reached its greatest extent only in 1707.
+By now, however, it was becoming clear that the Mughals had overreached themselves.
 The country was too large, their forces too thin on the ground, and the supply lines too difficult to maintain.
 Economically the country continued to prosper, but there were revolts against higher taxes and discontent regarding religious matters.
 In the course of the eighteenth-century the Mughal rulers became increasingly dogmatic defenders of the Muslim faith.
-They continued to build palaces, mosques and libraries and made Delhi, with its white marble buildings, into their permanent capital.
+Yet they continued to build palaces, mosques and libraries and made Delhi, with its white marble buildings, into their permanent capital.